 The V&A provides a range of training and support for PhD researchers working on their collections.
 They are happy to consider proposals for placements working with any of their collections.
 Given the range of collections and the number of curators you are advised to research the V&A website, visit the museum and identify the collection you would like to work with.

 Please contact the CHASE Placements and Partnerships Officer when you are know which area of the museum you are interested in.

-At Turner Contemporary, we believe in the power of art to transform people and places, doing things differently to achieve our vision that “art and creativity are at the heart of a vibrant, healthy and equal society.”
-Our mission, “pioneering change by making the arts more vital and connected to daily life” informs everything that we do.
+At Turner Contemporary, they believe in the power of art to transform people and places, doing things differently to achieve their vision that “art and creativity are at the heart of a vibrant, healthy and equal society.”
+Their mission, “pioneering change by making the arts more vital and connected to daily life” informs everything that they do.

 Since opening in 2011, Turner Contemporary has become one of the most successful galleries in the UK.
-We’ve achieved more than 2.3 million visits and the gallery has been a catalyst for the social and economic regeneration of Margate.
-Located in a building designed by David Chipperfield Architects, on a site overlooking the North Sea, our programme of exhibitions of historical and contemporary art and our innovative learning programme have fast earned the gallery an international reputation.
+They’ve achieved more than 2.3 million visits and the gallery has been a catalyst for the social and economic regeneration of Margate.
+Located in a building designed by David Chipperfield Architects, on a site overlooking the North Sea, their programme of exhibitions of historical and contemporary art and their innovative learning programme have fast earned the gallery an international reputation.

 With free admission, great art is accessible for all.
-We are committed to challenging traditional practice to make ourselves more accessible; repositioning art as more relevant to society.
-Our distinctive, audience-focused approach is integral to our success and inspires interest from our peers, nationally and internationally.
+Turner Contemporary are committed to challenging traditional practice to make themselves more accessible; repositioning art as more relevant to society.
+Their distinctive, audience-focused approach is integral to their success and inspires interest from their peers, nationally and internationally.

 Turner Contemporary is a charity governed by a Board of Trustees.
 The organisation receives revenue funding from Arts Council England and Kent County Council and the whole team works creatively to raise significant amounts of additional income.